fragolinux/DockerIOT/README.md

 Inspired by the excellent work of Peter Scargill ("[The Script](https://www.esp-go.com)") about an automatic installer of everything you need to start a platform useful to manage IOT devices, I'd like to convert that to a Docker container based setup, keeping all the easy install features you already are used to.

+# BEWARE: STILL IN EARLY STAGES, WORK IN PROGRESS!

 ### Goals

 - **easy install**: just run a script to select what you want to install, choose your credentials, let it run